-The 24V+ terminal of the Auxiliary output connector provides an unstabilised DC supply, which is limited to 1 amp by an internal fuse on the pre-amplifier stabiliser module (see APPENDIX E) and the return is via the 0V terminal.
+The 24V+ terminal of the Auxiliary output connector provides an unstabilised DC supply, which is limited to 1 amp by an internal fuse on the PMB - Power Management Board (see APPENDIX D) and the return is via the 0V terminal.
 This feature would normally be used with the DC current sink.
+Note that this voltage surges to about +35V off load when the unit is AC powered.